Beechcraft V35B Bonanza

 - Useful Load vs. Full Fuel.
 74 gallons (444 lb) of fuel against a 1,294-lb useful load leaves 850 lb for occupants and bags with full tanks.
 Four adults with luggage will require a fuel load compromise on longer legs.

 - Insurance and Training.
 The type’s historical accident record, predominantly attributable to high-powered aircraft in the hands of pilots with inadequate recurrent training, raises insurance premiums relative to simpler types.
-The American Bonanza Society’s training programmes are the standard mitigation.
+The American Bonanza Society’s training programs are the standard mitigation.

 See Also